PercibalG12/PercibalG12/README.md

 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

-Skills: / REACT / JS / HTML / CSS, Python, C, SQL
+### :hammer_and_wrench: Languages and Tools : / REACT / JS / HTML / CSS, Python, C, SQL

 - 🔭 I’m currently working on a GUI Python application and Python resources
 - 🌱 I’m currently learning Pyside 6